vpdb/vpx-js/lib/vpt/README.md

 ### Animations

 Animation helpers are the "dumb" version of movers.
 They basically apply a static sequence of transformations which are computed only once per frame (although the "transformation" is usually just a state parameter changing).

 Animation helpers are created by classes which implement `IAnimatable`.

+### Updaters

+Updaters receive a new state and apply it to the renderer.
+They usually update the object's transformation, as well as visibility, material and textures.
+Sometimes but rarely, they also update the mesh geometry.

+In order to do that, they use a provided render adapter which applies the changes to the scene.